thetopham/tradingview-bot/README.md

     - Records detailed information about each trade (entry price, exit price, profit/loss, strategy used) to a Supabase database for analysis and record-keeping.
 - **`upload_botlog.py` Script**:
     - A utility script to manually or automatically upload local log files (e.g., `bot.log`) to a designated channel or storage (like a Discord channel) for monitoring and debugging.
-- **Phantom Order Sweeper**:
+- **OHLC Data Foundation**:
-    - A scheduled task that periodically checks for and cancels any "phantom" orders on ProjectX.
-These are orders that might have been orphaned due to disconnections or errors, ensuring the account state remains clean.
+    - Multi-timeframe OHLC aggregation (5m/15m/30m/1h/4h/1D) fuels AI reasoning and regime detection without any screenshot or GPT-Vision dependency.

 ---